jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-07-08-contributing-to-open-source-projects-on-github-cheat-sheet.markdown

 ## Creating pull request on GitHub

-With the changes in the remote repository on GitHub, you should now be able to send a pull request to the original repo.
+With the changes in the remote repository on GitHub, you should now be able to send a pull request to the **origin**al repo (usually called **origin**, but git lets you name it whatever you like).

 GitHub shows the Pull Request button when you're changes hit your repository that's a fork of the project.
 Click the button and fill out the blanks.
 GitHub uses your commit message as the title that further easies the process.